Statement of Philosophy

 Uniforms may be purchased from Flynn & O’Hara or Land’s End.

-(Worn from beginning of school year to Columbus Day and May 1st until close of school – unless otherwise notified.)
+Worn from first day of school to October 31st and May 1st to last day of school – unless otherwise notified.

 - Socks – white knee socks